chgeuer/postgres-azure/README.md

 ## Tell slaves to sync against the new master (`repmgr standby follow`)

 All nodes (master and slaves) know each other.
 When calling `repmgr standby follow` is forced upon the slaves, they ask around (via SQL) to determine who the new master is.
-This is done by calling `pg_is_in_recovery()`, which is `false` on the master.
+This is done by calling `pg_is_in_recovery()`, which is `false` on a master.
+This step recreates the `recovery.conf` file, which lists the IP of the new master.

 ```
 $ sudo postgres    / su - postgres